We are delighted to announce the release of BimorphNodes v2.2, which is now available for download via the Dynamo Package Manager.

 To enable holistic support for linked elements the Element and BoundingBox codebase has grown significantly.
 The new infrastructure includes subroutines that execute based on the conditions of the elements input (ordinary Element, non-LinkElement, LinkElement or tranformed LinkElement) and include all the logic to resolve the linked element transform limitation.

 With more subroutines to execute, it stands to reason that impacts on performance would be inevitable.
 However, a fundamental objective for BimorphNodes v2.2 was to add the new functionality without undermining the ultra-efficient performance achieved in v2.1.
-Hence, we implemented a range of measures to minimise potential performance impacts, which included:
+Hence, we implemented a range of measures to minimise potential performance impacts, which include:

 - Creation of the LinkElement class, optimised for use with BimorphNodes